niccdias/markdown-cv/index.md

 **Dias, N.C.** "Do Inequalities in Factual Policy Knowledge Matter?"

-**Dias, N.C.** "Do Citizens' Policy Opinions Match Their Principles?"
+**Dias, N.C.** "Do Citizens' Policy Opinions Match Their Principles?
+Applying a New Test of Vertical Constraint"